kylexpowis/fe-demo-data/README.md

 - **CoinMarketCap API**: Utilized for accessing live, reliable cryptocurrency data.
 - **Supabase**: Offers real-time database functionality, enhancing the application's ability to deliver immediate data insights.
-- **(Additional Technologies)**: While the core of our application relies on CoinMarketCap's API and Supabase, we integrate various other technologies to support our analytics and UI/UX.
-(Please detail any other key technologies/frameworks used in the project.)
+- **(Additional Technologies)**: While the core of our application relies on CoinMarketCap's API and Supabase, we integrate various other technologies to support our analytics and UI/UX such as MUI, Tailwind and others.
+- React ViteJS as our build tool.

 ## Getting Started